 BEACH FIVES RUGBY – World Rugby Leisure Laws

-Registered Players: Teams must register players as per their team registration form, or by alert to the Event Manager by 7am of the day of the event.
+Registered Players: Players must register via the Player Registration link well prior to the day of the event – the exact timing will be set out by Beach Rugby Australia.
+No-one is able to register on the day.
 No team can play a player that is not on their registered list, except in the instance that:

 - A Player Request Form is submitted to the Ref and opposing Team Captain well prior to kick-off of a game, and the request is approved by both the Ref and the opposing Team Captain.